This chapter is a work in progress.

 Note: The code for this example can be found at

-samples/webApplication/quickstart in the ‘-all’ distribution of Gradle.
+samples/webApplication/quickstart which is in both the binary and source distributions of Gradle.

 This also applies the Java plugin to your project.
 Running